Developer-Akademie-DevSecOpsKurs/truck-signs-api/README.md

 ```

+> [!NOTE]
-__NOTE:__ To create Truck vinyls with Truck logos in them, first create the __Category__ Truck Sign, and then the __Product__ (can have any name).
-This is to make sure the frontend retrieves the Truck vinyls for display in the Product Grid as it only fetches the products of the category Truck Sign.
+> To create Truck vinyls with Truck logos in them, first create the __Category__ Truck Sign,
+> and then the __Product__ (can have any name).
+This is to make sure the frontend retrieves
+> the Truck vinyls for display in the Product Grid as it only fetches the products of the
+> category Truck Sign.

 ---